As an independent inventor, figuring out how to address national phase application on time seemed like a daunting task.

 Patrick J. CoynePartner Finnegan, Henderson, Farabow, Garrett & Dunner

 Q1.
-What is the total term for filing a patent application in Chile?
+Term required for filing a patent application in Brazil ?